kean/Nuke/Demo/README.md

 Every pipeline's delegate sends a request for a fixture, and every request while offline, to the fixture loader, which also answers the demo's network URLs with their stand-ins; any other URL fails and says so in Console, under the `Fixtures` category.
+It answers the way a server that supports range requests does, so a download cancelled offline resumes too.
 Launch with `-demoFixtures offline`, or flip the switch in **Fixture Mode** in the Lab, which applies to the screens opened next.
 Lab screens that load photos start on fixtures either way.